Create a REST Data Source from Shared Components.

 - To proceed, select one of the following:

 - Advanced - Presents advanced parameters for the Data Profile.
 Use Response Sample to upload a sample JSON (or XML) response.
-Once a file is uploaded, Oracle Application Express performs a Data Profile Discovery on the uploaded file.
+Once a file is uploaded, APEX performs a Data Profile Discovery on the uploaded file.

 - Discover - Starts Discovery mode.
-Oracle Application Express executes multiple HTTP requests in order to get information about the external Web service.
-Application Express samples the data (JSON or XML) returned by the Web service and derives a Data Profile (consisting of metadata about the JSON attributes).
+APEX executes multiple HTTP requests in order to get information about the external Web service.
+APEX samples the data (JSON or XML) returned by the Web service and derives a Data Profile (consisting of metadata about the JSON attributes).
 Discovery results then display and confirms whether to create the REST Data Source.

 - If you click Advanced, the Parameter page appears.
 Use the Parameters page to configure initial REST Data Source parameters which might be required for discovery.
 Some REST Data Sources may require you set specific HTTP Headers (for example,